8gvishere/EXPENSETRACKER/README.md

 # SIMPLECALCULATOR
-app that tracks your expenses every month.
+An app that does simple calculations.